 American Association for the Advancement of Science’s “Science Books & Films Prize For Excellence In Science” Finalist • Two Time Award Winner: National Science Teachers Association "Outstanding Science Book” • Magnolia Prize Winner • New York Public Library Award: “Book For The Teen Age”

-HP Newquist's latest book is . . .
+In the meantime, HP Newquist's most recent book is . . .

 "THE BOOK OF BLOOD"

 From Legends & Leeches to Vampires & Veins

 A great review from the Wall Street Journal about “The BOOK OF BLOOD” . . .